vguer/LeapYear/README.md

 * Once file is downloaded, open with Visual Studio Code or the text editor of your choice to view the code.
 * To view and intereact with the webpage using Visual Studio Code, click on Terminal > New Terminal.
 Once a terminal opens, type "open index.html" and hit enter.
 This will open the page onto a browser window.

+## Specifications

+* The program should return when a year is not a leap year.
+* The program should return 'true' for years divisible by 4, since those are leap years.
+* The program should return 'false' for years divisible by 100, since those are not leap years.
+* The program should return 'true' for years divisible by 400, since those are leap years.

 ## Known Bugs

 There are no known bugs.

 ## Support and contact details

-For feedback or concerns about this project, please contact one of the contributors
+For feedback or concerns about this project, please contact one of the contributors.

 ## Technologies Used